slowbreathing/slowbreathing.github.io/_posts/2019-04-01-introduction.md

 ---
 layout: post
 title:  "Introduction: Why another technical blog?"
 excerpt: "Pictures say a thousand words is a cliche, but I believe in it.
-I have made career out of it.
-Complex programming or logical concepts should be understood with the help of pictures ."
+I have made a career out of it.
+Complex programming or logical concepts should be understood with the help of pictures."
 mathjax: true
 date:   2019-05-01 15:07:19
 categories: [article]